rssys/kernel-memory-acccess-tracing/gcc/gcc/config/aarch64/aarch64.md

     UNSPECV_BTI_C		; Represent BTI c.
     UNSPECV_BTI_J		; Represent BTI j.
     UNSPECV_BTI_JC		; Represent BTI jc.
-    UNSPECV_TSTART		; Represent transaction start.
-    UNSPECV_TCOMMIT		; Represent transaction commit.
-    UNSPECV_TCANCEL		; Represent transaction cancel.
-    UNSPEC_RNDR			; Represent RNDR
-    UNSPEC_RNDRRS		; Represent RNDRRS
   ]
 )

-;; These constants are used as a const_int in various SVE unspecs ;; to indicate whether the governing predicate is known to be a PTRUE.
-(define_constants
-  [; Indicates that the predicate might not be a PTRUE.
-   (SVE_MAYBE_NOT_PTRUE 0)

-   ; Indicates that the predicate is known to be a PTRUE.
-   (SVE_KNOWN_PTRUE 1)])

-;; These constants are used as a const_int in predicated SVE FP arithmetic ;; to indicate whether the operation is allowed to make additional lanes ;; active without worrying about the effect on faulting behavior.
-(define_constants
-  [; Indicates either that all lanes are active or that the instruction may ; operate on inactive inputs even if doing so could induce a fault.
-   (SVE_RELAXED_GP 0)

-   ; Indicates that some lanes might be inactive and that the instruction ; must not operate on inactive inputs if doing so could induce a fault.
-   (SVE_STRICT_GP 1)])

 ;; If further include files are added the defintion of MD_INCLUDES ;; must be updated.